loader

 Dehydration is common.
 However, it can lead to high blood pressure if left untreated.
 Primary care can play a crucial role in managing patients with a history of Phencyclidine (PCP) use, even if no immediate changes are visible in urgent care.
 Primary care providers can assess the patient's medical history, perform a physical examination, and order further testing to evaluate any potential long-term effects of PCP use.

 Therefore, for individuals with hypertension, it is beneficial to take proper medical care.
-MI Express Primary Care is a recognized medical care for high blood pressure.
+MI Express Primary Care in Ann Arbor and Canton, MI, is a recognized provider of medical care for high blood pressure.
 The facility provides complete help that fulfills your health needs.
-Reach out to us or call us today for a consultation.
+Schedule an appointment or call us today for a consultation.